Working With Discovered Objects

 Viewing a Summary of Discovered Cloud Objects

-You can use the drop-down list to select an object type and filter the list to display only objects of that specific type.
+Select the download icon to generate and download a CSV of the discovered objects.
+You can use the dropdown menu to select an object type and filter the list to display only objects of that specific type.

-Select the ALL option in the drop-down list to clear the current filter and reset the table to the default view of all discovered objects.
+Select the ALL option in the dropdown menu to clear the current filter and reset the table to the default view of all discovered objects.

-You can also use the Object Search field next to the drop-down list to search for a specific object by name.
+You can also use the Object Search field next to the dropdown menu to search for a specific object by name.

 Select the name of an object in the list to view the details page for that object.